A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 Say you aimed for a conversion rate of 90% but achieved 80% and doubled your revenue along the way.
 It’s possible 90% wasn’t an achievable goal to begin with, and you might adjust to a new goal of 85%.
 The same goes for other metrics like click-through rate (CTR) keyword rankings.

-Maybe your goal was to sell 300 subscriptions of your latest SaaS tier and actually managed to convert 400!
+Maybe your goal was to sell 300 subscriptions of your latest SaaS tier and actually managed to convert 400.
 You could note this in your PPC plan and set the bar higher.
 The key is to take the data and use it to make educated pivots.

 Sample PPC marketing strategies: 5 success stories

-We’re making headway — now you’re well versed with all the ins and outs of a PPC marketing plan.
-But even though you have all the steps memorized, you might still have trouble putting your plan in motion.
-Moreover, you might not know which PPC marketing strategies suit your business best.
+Now you’re well versed with all the ins and outs of a PPC marketing plan.
+But even if you have all the steps memorized, you might still have trouble putting your plan into motion.

-That’s why we’re adding a few real-life examples of PPC marketing strategies that we’ve used for our clients — strategies that worked
+That’s why we’re adding a few real-life examples of PPC marketing strategies that we’ve used for our clients — strategies that worked.

 Let’s dive into some successful strategies and results to inspire your next PPC marketing plan.